-The last item in the Sample Emergency

-Plan simply asks that businesses review their

-plan annually.
-Encourage the mentoree to

-do more than just look the plan over, though.

-Review the plan, and practice what to do in

-the event of an emergency through drills and
+The last item in the Sample Emergency Plan simply asks that businesses review their plan annually.
+Do more than just look the plan over, though.
+Review the plan, and practice what to do in the event of an emergency through drills and exercises.

-exercises.